ossec/ossec-docs/docs/manual/monitoring/file-log-monitoring.rst

 Simple example
 ^^^^^^^^^^^^^^

-Configuring log analysis is very simple.
-You just need to provide the name of the file to be monitored and the format:
+Configuring a log file to be monitored is simple.
+Just provide the name of the file to be monitored and the format:

 .. code-block:: xml